 Four Steps For Responding To Customer Complaints With Grace By Michael Kessler

-“Yesterday is not ours to recover, but tomorrow is ours to win or lose.” -Lyndon B. Johnson
+“Yesterday is not ours to recover, but tomorrow is ours to win or lose.” -Lyndon B. Michaelson

 In his book, How To Win Customers And Keep Them For Life, Michael LeBoeuf cites some powerful statistics…